vitalyavolyn/homepage/index.md

 }
 ---

-# :red_haired_man: Виталя Волынский
+# :red_haired_man: welcome!

-{{ age }}-летний разработчик из Павлодара (Казахстан).
+my name is Vitalya, i'm a JS developer from Kazakhstan.

-## :sparkles: Что делаю
+## :sparkles: what do i do?

-Мини-приложения ВКонтакте, чат-ботов и не только, иногда даже open-source

-Список некоторых активных проектов:
+in past, i've made some VK mini-apps, chat-bots and open-source projects.

+a list of some of my active projects:

 {% for project in projects %}
   - [{{ project.title }}]({{ project.link }}) ({{ project.text }})
 {% endfor %}

-## :hammer_and_wrench: Чем пользуюсь
+## :hammer_and_wrench: what do i use?

-Git, JavaScript (React), Node.js, Docker, MongoDB, PHP, Dart, Linux.
+i like to work with:
+git, typescript, react, node.js, docker, mongodb, dart, linux.

-## :earth_asia: Где меня найти
+## :earth_asia: links

 {{ links | join(', ') }}.